 While both seating and uniforms are optional for a small commercial kitchen, consider how they fit into both your financial planning and your vision for the brand and feel of your restaurant.
 Creating a visually appealing yet functional restaurant floor plan is necessary for several reasons.

 Restaurant point-of-sale (POS) system

-Whether it’s a stand for your tablet, a mounted POS, a small mobile terminal, or a full register, your point-of-sale system is so much more than a tool for the essential task of processing payments.
-The best POS nails the basics while streamlining administrative tasks and tracking everything from sales reporting to customer engagement to inventory management.
+Whether it’s a stand for your tablet, a small mobile terminal, or a full register, your point-of-sale system is so much more than a tool for the essential task of processing payments.
+The best POS nails the basics while streamlining administrative tasks and tracking everything from sales reporting and customer engagement to inventory management.
 Here’s how to get started choosing the one for you.

 - KDS: An efficient kitchen display system helps organize and fulfill orders, syncing front-of-house and back-of-house operations.
 It can be a good investment, especially if you’re offering food.